xlwings/xlwings-server/README.md

 - Supports SSO (Single Sign-On) authentication and RBAC (Role-Based Access Control) via Entra ID (previously known as Azure AD) simply by adding the Client and Tenant IDs to the `.env` file
 - The task pane is hot-reloaded with every code change during development
 - Tight security: uses the HTTP response headers recommended by OWASP including the most restrictive CSP header
-- Supports streaming functions out-of-the-box
+- Supports streaming functions
+- Supports object handles
 - Cache busting for static files is automatically done when using the Docker image
 - The manifest is a template that uses the correct URLs and IDs to prevent name clashing with different environments: it is shown under `/manifest`
 - Development can be done on GitHub Codespaces, saving you from installing Python or mkcert locally